-The official 2019 Winter Commencement program book will be published online during commencement week.
-This digital program will include the names of summer 2019 graduates and fall 2019 graduation candidates who apply before the diploma application deadline.
+The official 2020 Spring Commencement program book will be published online during commencement week.
+This digital program will include the names of eligible graduates who meet the applicable diploma application deadlines.

 Graduates and their guests will be able to share and view the official program online as a digital flipbook; a downloadable PDF will also be provided.

-Graduates and guests who attend a ceremony will receive a printed commemorative program containing the order of exercises, speaker biographies, history of the university, and other information to help guide everyone through the celebration.
+Graduates and guests who attend a ceremony will receive a printed commemorative program containing the order of exercises, speaker biographies, and other information to help guide everyone through the celebration.
 Graduates' names will not be printed in this program.

 After commencement, the digital program will be permanently archived on this website for viewing at any time.

-After taking the above steps, if you have any remaining questions about how your name will appear on your diploma and in the commencement program book, please contact the Registrar's Office at 800-888-8682, ext.
-2-2222, or firstname.lastname@example.org.
+The Graduation Services Team can also answer questions about how your name will appear on your diploma and in the commencement program book.

-In November, we will e-mail a link so that you can record the correct pronunciation of your name (if desired) using our NameCoach service.
+In April, we will email a link so that you can record the correct pronunciation of your name (if desired) using our NameCoach service.
 We aim to say every name correctly; this recording will help our name readers do just that.

 We will also mail a card for you to hand to the name reader as you cross the stage.
 This card will contain your contact information so that our photographer may follow up with you about ordering official commencement photos.